-Canstar Blue’s inaugural hair dryers review has seen six brands, ghd, Dyson, Remington, Philips, VS Sassoon and Kmart, compared on their performance & reliability, hair care, weight and size, value for money and overall satisfaction.
+Canstar Blue’s latest hair dryers review has seen VS Sassoon, Remington, Philips, Dyson, ghd, Kmart and BaByliss PRO compared on performance and reliability, weight & size, hair care, value for money and overall satisfaction.

 There’s a good chance many of us have stood in front of a fan, imagining we’re stealing the screen of a major Hollywood star with our big, bouncy and beautiful windswept hair.
 But let’s be real, most people are more likely to resemble something out of The Grudge when we hop out of the shower.
 Thankfully, there’s the humble hair dryer to save the day.
 Whether it’s adding volume and shine, or just simply doing a quick dry, there’s plenty of things this little appliance can do.
 So, which brands will blow you away and which should you brush off?

-To find out, we surveyed over 500 Australians for their feedback on the hair dryers they have purchased (or been given) and used within the last three years.
+To find out, we surveyed over 700 Australian consumers for their feedback on the hair dryers they have purchased (or been given) and used within the last three years.
 Manufacturers were rated on performance & reliability, hair care, weight and size, value for money and overall satisfaction.
-Six brands received the minimum required survey sample size of 30 responses to be included in this year’s ratings.
+Those that received the minimum required survey sample size of 30 responses are included in our ratings.

 Remington is big on hair, offering a variety of straighteners, hot rollers and hair dryers to choose from.
-One of its hair-raising products is the Remington AIR3D Plus Hair Dryer, a model said to utilise a new structure for hair drying.
-The AIR3D Plus is said to use a unique 3D airflow path to enhance styling performance and features smooth conditioning technology to minimise frizz and ensure a smooth finish.
-It has a lightweight and balanced design for greater control and comfort.
+One of its hair-raising products is the Remington AIR3D Plus Hair Dryer ($179.95 RRP*), which apparently utilises a new structure for hair drying.
+The AIR3D Plus is stated to use a unique 3D airflow path to enhance styling performance and features smooth conditioning technology to minimise frizz and ensure a smooth finish.
+Remington’s AIR3D hair dryer is additionally described to have a lightweight and balanced design for greater control and comfort.

-If you’re looking for a travel buddy, the Remington Jet Setter 2000 promises to give you 2000W worth of power, dual voltage and a convenient folding handle.
+If you’re looking for a travel buddy, the Remington Jet Setter 2000 ($19.95 RRP*) promises to give you 2000W worth of power, dual voltage and a convenient folding handle.

 Some Remington hair dryers include: